Home

 Penhold A style of grip in which the racket handle is held between the thumb and forefinger.
 Used mainly by Asian players.

-Pimples A type of racket covering.
+A type of racket covering.
 A sheet of rubber on top of a layer of sponge.
-The pimples (pips) point outwards, so the playing surface is pimpled.
+The pimples (pips) face outwards, so the playing surface is pimpled.
 Depending on the length and hardness of the pimples, unusual types of spin can be imparted.

 Playing Surface The upper surface of a table tennis table which lies in a horizontal plane 76cm (2ft 6in) above the floor.

-Push A backspin shot usually executed over the table.
+Push A backspin shot usually executed over the playing surface.

 R

-Racket hand The hand that is used to hold the racket.
+Racket hand The hand that is holding the racket.

 Rally The period during which the ball is in play.